 Helpful tips whilst travelling

-3- All important documents should be photocopied and the copies kept in separate places.
-This includes passport, credit cards (front and back), drivers licence, travellers cheques serial numbers, travel insurance and airline tickets.
+2- All important documents should be photocopied and the copies kept in separate places.
+This includes passport, credit cards (front and back), drivers licence, traveller’s cheques serial numbers, travel insurance and airline tickets.
 Make more than one copy and leave one set at home.

-5- Loosing luggage happens when travelling, it can happen to anyone at any time.
+4- Losing luggage happens when travelling, it can happen to anyone at any time.
 Travelling to Russia, you may encounter this problem sooner than you expected!
-Always pack a change of clothes in your carry on bag, or the items you could not do without for a night, possibly a few days.
+Always pack a change of clothes in your carry on bag or the items you could not do without for a night, possibly a few days.
 This PARTICULARLY applies to items like prescription medicine.
 Always pack your valuables (Camera, jewellery etc.) in your carry on bag.

-11- Sleep on the air plane, you will be more refreshed when you arrive
+10- Sleep on the aeroplane, you will be more refreshed when you arrive